Our Top Japanese Board Games Recommendation

 - Price may not suit all types of budget.

-How different or similar are Japanese board games to American or European ones?
+How different or similar are traditional Japanese board games to American or European ones?

 - While American and European board games may be beautiful visually, Japanese board games are a whole new ball game when it comes to the visuals.
 Be prepared to see some stunning artwork even in your Japanese themed board games.